Souvlaki42/.dotfiles/README.md

 My configuration repository for Arch Linux based installations.

 ## Todo
-- [x] Update installation docs to markdown in README.md.
+- [x] Update installation docs to markdown in README.
 - [x] Fix terminal and Neovim colors.
+- [ ] Add screenshots to README.
+- [ ] Make sure that copy images are stored in rofi clipboard manageer.
 - [ ] Add randomly generated hyprpaper wallpapers. (?)

 ## How to use